influxdata/docs-v2/content/influxdb/v2.5/reference/cli/influx/config/create.md

 To view CLI connection configurations after creating them, use [influx config list](/influxdb/v2.5/reference/cli/influx/config/list/).

 {{% note %}}
-**Note:** If you create multiple config profiles (for example, separate admin and user configs), use [influx config set](/influxdb/v2.5/reference/cli/influx/config/set/) to switch to the config profile you want to use.
+**Note:** If you create multiple connection configurations (for example, separate admin and user configurations), use [`influx config <config-name>`](/influxdb/v2.5/reference/cli/influx/config/) to switch to the configuration you want to use.
 {{% /note %}}

 ## Usage